 On our mantle were the DIY sea glass bottles I painted a year ago.
 I tried them first with the sunflowers.

 I thought the sunflowers just weren’t the right color, so I changed them out to these orange flowers.
 They pick up the orange of the beaded runner and look so much better.

 Sometimes your original ideas don’t work, so you have to find another solution.
 In this case, the lighter scale and size of the sea glass bottles worked much better.
 And using the 2 bottles allowed the beautiful center beaded flower to show.

 For dishes, I chose turquoise dinner plates and orange salad plates.
 These dishes, which come in several colors, look like pottery but are actually indestructible melamine.

 For silverware, I went crazy for the copper-handled utensils.
 Since metallics are so popular, I thought the reflective warm nature of copper was a great contrast with the matte texture of the napkins, tablecloth and runner.
 I tied the silverware with a piece of burlap ribbon; that idea added more textural contrast ~ rustic with shine.

 I thought the burlap ribbon needed a little embellishment, so I made these turquoise and copper flowers with my Cricut Explore Air.
 Just that little extra touch finished the place setting by repeating the turquoise and copper.

 For glasses, I chose wine goblets also in copper.
 And then I just had to add this awesome copper pitcher.

 You have to have a few munchies on the table.
 I brought home this rectangle platter and 3 small bowls and picked up some orange vegetables (bell pepper, cauliflower and carrots) at the grocery store.
 I made a few condiments for dipping (They were gone by dinner time.)

-Food can add a natural, organic color to a fall tablescape that we should remember to use it.
+Food can add a natural, organic color to a fall tablescape so we should remember to use it.